fed0r/emojiMSG/README.md

 # emojiMSG
-Type text in emoji regional indicator letters
+Type text in emoji regional indicator letters!

+The code is bad and written in VB.NET